chrpospiech/fix_local_mail/README.md

      `parttable` table in the Akonadi database whether the email is kept on disk or in the database.
 In case of the letter, copy the email into a temporary file on disk in the cache directory.
+   - The root of the local mail directory and the location of the mail cache can be changed by command line options for debugging and unit testing.

 - Compose the absolute path name with the correct email naming by inspecting the table `pimitemflagrelation` in the Akonadi database.
 - Create the destination path if it does not exist and check for correct file and directory permissions.
 - Unless the dry-run flag is set, execute the following operations.

    - Move the email from the original location (or temporary file) to the absolute path name with the correct email naming by a `UNIX` rename (`inode` operation only).